-Pros And Cons Of Standardized Testing In The United States
+Pros And Cons Of Standardized Testing

 A standardized test is any test that is administered and scored following a predetermined standard procedure.
 There are two main types of standardized tests: proficiency tests and achievement tests.
 Standardized tests predict how well students perform at any subsequent educational level or space.
 The most common examples are the SAT and the ACT, which attempt to predict how well secondary students will perform in college.
 However, when assessing the effectiveness of a school, citizens and school board members rely on students ' scores on standardized achievement tests in the US, at the national level, five of these tests are used: the California Achievement Test, Integral Tests Basic Skills Test, Iowa Basic Skills Test, Metropolitan Achievement Test, and Stanford Achievement Test.
 I am against this …show more content…

 It gives guardians a premise to end up distinctly mindful of how their kids are getting along when contrasted with students the country over and locally.
 Following is a practice that can be valuable.
 Standardized tests take into account following to occur.
 It can be checked whether an understudy is losing ground scholastically, is enhancing, or remaining the same.
 Standardized testing permits school locale to give a similar test to the greater part of the students.
 This makes it simpler to make an examination.

 After analyzing both the pros and cons of standardized testing, I would say that standardized testing is not fair because it is not objective.
 The scoring can be objective on the off chance that it is finished by a machine.
 Students aren’t machines.
 Even so, that is all that is objective.
 The employments of the outcomes are choices made by subjective people.
 Everything about the test is subjective, for example, the types of questions, the wording, and the way in which it is meant to measure kids’